chdb-io/chdb-server-bak/README.md

 # chdb-server
 [chDB](https://github.com/auxten/chdb) + basic API server in a docker container, for fast testing and feature validation.

+> chdb-server queries default to stateless.
+Stateful sessions can be generated with Basic HTTP Auth.

 ### [Public Demo](https://chdb.fly.dev/)